Braedyn Crowley: Northcote City

 In April 2016, Crowley joined Melbourne based National Premier Leagues Victoria side Northcote City FC.
 He picked the number 10 kit.
 Crowley made his Northcote debut on 15 April 2016, in a 3–0 Round 8 loss to Port Melbourne SC.
 Crowley got off the mark for City in Round 10, scoring his side's second goal in a 3–2 win over Richmond SC.
-The striker grabbed his third Northcote goal in Round 13 in a 3–2 loss to Oakleigh Cannons FC at John Cain Memorial Reserve.
+The striker grabbed his third Northcote goal in Round 13 in a 3–2 loss to Oakleigh Cannons FC at John Cain Memorial Park.
 Crowley then stunned the NPL Victoria by scoring all five of Northcote's goals in their 5–0 win over Melbourne Knights FC in Round 16.
 Crowley scored a hattrick against Port Melbourne in Round 21 3–1 win, to take his tally to 10 goals in 13 games.
 Crowley finished the season with 13 goals in 19 games.